org-roam/org-roam/README.md

 Here's a screenshot of `org-roam`.
 The `org-roam` buffer shows backlinks for the active org buffer in the left window, as well as the surrounding content in the backlink file.
-The backlink database is built asynchronously in the background, and is not noticeable to the end user.
+The database is built once, and updated incrementally.
 The graph is generated from the link structure, and can be used to navigate to the respective files.

 ![img](doc/images/org-roam-graph.gif)